yearography/designs/README.md

-# designs
+# Designs and Branding
-Design ideas, examples, and arguments
+Use this repository for design and branding work.
+Graphics, Mockups, Icons, Color Schemes.